Adelaide-class frigate: FFG Upgrade

 Keating's administration was succeeded by the Liberal government of John Howard, which commenced SEA 1390, also known as the FFG Upgrade Project.
 Originally costing A$1 billion, which eventually increased to A$1.46 billion, the project included improvements to the combat and fire control system, the sonar suite, and the air defence missiles.
-The upgrade was for four ships and intended to expand their service life to approximately 2020.
-The project cost was partly offset by the decommissioning of the two oldest units: Canberra paying off in 2005 and Adelaide in 2008.
+The upgrade was for four ships, and intended to expand their service life to approximately 2020.
+The project cost was partly offset by the decommissioning of the two oldest units: Canberra being decommissioned in 2005 and Adelaide in 2008.
 Modification of each ship took place at Garden Island Dockyard, with Australian Defence Industries (ADI, now Thales Australia) selected as project leader for the upgrade phase of the project.

 By January 2008, the FFG Upgrade Project was running at least four years behind schedule.
-The frigates' anti-missile and anti-torpedo detection and defence systems could not be integrated as intended, leaving the ships vulnerable to attack.
-The first ship refitted, HMAS Sydney, was initially not accepted back into service by the RAN because of the problems, which also prevented any refitted ship from serving in a combat zone.
+The frigates' anti-missile and anti-torpedo detection and defense systems could not be integrated as intended, leaving the ships vulnerable to attack.
+The first ship refitted, HMAS Sydney, was initially not accepted back into service by the RAN because of the problems, these issues also prevented any refitted ship from serving in a combat zone.
 Australian Defence Association executives and serving navy personnel have blamed both political parties for the problems: while the Howard Liberal government was responsible for the project, the preceding Labor government chose to maintain the frigates instead of replacing them with the Kidd-class destroyers in the early 1990s.

 By November 2008, Darwin's upgrade had been completed, while the problems experienced with Sydney had been rectified in both ships.
 It was planned to start deploying these warships to the Gulf in 2009.
 The RAN and Thales subsequently claimed that the two upgraded ships were the "most capable ships in the history of the RAN", and that once the other two Adelaides were upgraded, the navy would possess the "most lethal frigate fleet on earth".
-It was reported at the same time that other nations operating guided missile frigates, including the United States, Canada, Greece, and Turkey, were considering similar upgrades.
+It was reported at the same time that other nations operating guided missile frigates, including the United States, Canada, Greece, and Turkey were considering similar upgrades.

 After the four surviving Adelaide-class ships were refitted, they were capable of firing SM-2MR and RGM-84 Harpoon missiles from the Mark 13 launcher.
+The replacement of the SM-1MR with the SM-2MR doubled the engagement range for air targets.
 An 8-cell Mark 41 Vertical Launch System for Evolved Sea Sparrow Missile had also been installed forward of the Mark 13 launcher.
 The Phalanx CIWS was upgraded to Block 1B, and the torpedoes, missiles, and other ship-mounted weapons were upgraded to the latest versions.